antonijem/ss/README.md

 ## Requirements
 * The project is implemented in C++ and is designed to run on a Linux operating system.
 * The code should be compiled and executed as a console application.

+## Usage
+# Assembler
+To assemble an input file, use the following command:

+./assembler -o <output_file> <input_file>

+Example:

+./assembler -o output.o input.s

+# Linker
+To link multiple object files into a single executable, use the following command:

+./linker -o <executable_file> <input_files>

+Example:

+./linker -o executable output1.o output2.o

+# Emulator
+To run the executable file on the emulator, use the following command:

+./emulator <executable_file>

+Example:

+./emulator executable

+# File Structure
+* assembler/: Contains the source code for the assembler.
+* linker/: Contains the source code for the linker.
+* emulator/: Contains the source code for the emulator.
+* tests/: Contains test programs and scripts.

+# Testing

+Test scripts and sample programs are provided in the tests directory.